 By the time Srikant turned 15 he had traveled throughout kitchens in entire South and East of India, assisting his mother with cooking, while she was learning local cuisines.
 Since then he moved all around the world, always keeping two items in his suitcase: his pressure cooker and a spice box.
 Srikant ran a successful Supper Club in Berlin, where he transformed local ingredients with Indian spices and now he is teaching the art of Indian cuisine and spices in Germany and in Russia.
 Srikant only follows traditional healthy practices in his cooking, largely based on Ayurvedic principles.
-No refined or processed foods are used in his kitchen.

 How difficult is it to make Idli and Dosa and what you will need for this Masterclass?